Senwes/senwes.github.io/topics/development-process.md

 Issues should succinctly describe how to fix them.
 Vague descriptions make it hard to know when the issue is complete, and can make it harder for other people to get involved in the project.

 Create a development plan in [Senwes Teamwork](https://teamwork.senwes.co.za//){:target="_blank"}.
-* Project your are working on will be setup in Teamwork.
+* Projects your are working on will be setup in Teamwork.
 * Divide project in workable standalone units.
 * Sub tasks can be created in categories:
     1. Planned